sparkfun/SparkFun_GNSS_Flex_System/docs/software_overview.md

+!!! warning
+	Keep in mind that some of the software features may be limited by the capabilities of the GNSS module or the software application.

+	Please refer to the datasheet, user manual, and/or application notes of your GNSS receiver for the specific capabilities of the GNSS receiver and the manufacturer's software.
+Additionally, please refer to the user and/or API manuals for any third-party software or Arduino libraries for their specific capabilities.

 ## Manufacturer Software
-The software requirements of the GNSS Flex modules are usually specific to the GNSS receiver on the board.
-Below are general software resources that might be useful; however, users should refer to the **GNSS Flex Modules** section for details on their specific board.
+Most of the manufacturers will provide software that is designed to specifically operate and configure their GNSS receivers.
+Often, this is the simplest way to get started with any development.
+The software usually provides a graphical interface for evaluating the GNSS receiver's performance, configuring any settings, and upgrading the firmware.
+Below are general software resources that might be useful; however, users should refer to the [hookup guide of their GNSS Flex module](modules.md) for more details on a specific board.

 <div class="grid cards" markdown>